Sporobolomyces salmonicolor: Morphology

-Colonies of Sporobolomyces salmonicolor produce visible, liposoluble carotenoid pigments, resulting in salmon-pink colored colonies.
+Sporobolomyces salmonicolor produces visible, liposoluble carotenoid pigments, resulting in salmon-pink colonies.
 The colony surface is smooth and has a pasty texture.
 There is considerable cell and colony morphology when S. salmonicolor is grown in culture.
-The budding yeast-like cells produced during the asexual stage are ellipsoidal to subcylindrical in shape and 8–25 × 2–5.5 μm in size.
+The budding yeast-like cells produced during the asexual stage are ellipsoidal to subcylindrical and 8–25 × 2–5.5 μm.
 They can occur singly or in pairs.
-The ballistoconidia produced are kidney-shaped and can range in size from 6–18 × 2.5–7.0 μm.
+The ballistoconidia are kidney-shaped and can range in size from 6–18 × 2.5–7.0 μm.
 The characteristic ballistoconidia are borne by extension of the sterigmata which can reach up to 50 μm in length.
 Both pseudohyphae and true hyphae may also be present.

-In its sexual state, Sporidiobolus salmonicolor produces dikaryotic hyphae with clamp connections.
+In its sexual state, Sporobolomyces salmonicolor produces dikaryotic hyphae with clamp connections.
 At the terminal end of the hyphae, thick-walled teliospores are produced.
-Teliospores are 9–15 μm in diameter, brown in color, spherical in shape and contain lipid-rich globules.
+Teliospores are 9–15 μm in diameter, brown, spherical, and contain lipid-rich globules.
 Upon germination of the teliospore, basidia with basidiospores are produced.
 Basidia are transversely septate, two-celled and 4–6 x 20–25 μm in size.
 Each basidium will generally produce two large basidiospores that are 5–6 × 7–10 μm in size.
 Prior to the production of the basidium, endospores have also been known to form in the interior of teliospores.
 This phenomenon is associated with the production of meiospores within the teliospore cytoplasm, ultimately released by rupture of the teliospore wall.

 Life cycle

 In 1969, Van der Walt and Pitout elucidated the life cycle of S. salmonicolor.
-They performed DNA analysis on a colony of S. salmonicolor grown from a single cell in culture.
+They studied a colony of S. salmonicolor grown from a single cell in culture.
 After several generations, they observed a 2:1 ratio of diploid and haploid cells, respectively.
 The diploid cells were recovered from thick-walled resting spores known as teliospores.
 Meiosis was occurring within the teliospore, followed by germination of the teliospore and beginning of the haploid yeast state.
-Sporobolomyces salmonicolor is predominantly a yeast-like fungus.
-It is typically found in the asexual state as a unicellular haploid yeast, however a sexually reproducing state can sometimes form.
-The name Sporobolomyces salmonicolor refers to the anamorph state whilst the name Sporidiobolus salmonicolor refers to its teleomorph state.

-Sporidiobolus salmonicolor is a heterothallic species; two mating types are known.
+Sporobolomyces salmonicolor is a heterothallic species; two mating types are known.
 Induction of the sexual stage begins with anastomosis of compatible yeast cells to form dikaryotic hyphae with clamp connections.
 Hyphae have "simple" septal pores that allow continuity of the cytoplasm between cells.
 At the terminal end of the hypha, thick-walled, resting spores called teliospores form.
-These germinate to form a transversely-septate basidia that bears two large basidiospores.
+These germinate to form a transversely-septate basidium that bears two large basidiospores.